OHSU-Library/cleaning-data-openrefine/episodes/01-getting-started.md

 ## What is OpenRefine?

 - OpenRefine is a Java program that runs on your machine (not in the cloud): it is a desktop application that uses your web browser as a graphical interface.
 No internet connection is needed, and none of the data or commands you enter in OpenRefine are sent to a remote server.
-- OpenRefine does not modify your original dataset.
+- OpenRefine does not modify your original dataset, all changes are stored in the OpenRefine project and modified data must be exported to a new file.
 All actions can be reversed in OpenRefine and you can capture all the actions applied to your data and share this documentation with your publication as supplemental material.
 - OpenRefine saves as you go.
 You can return to the project at any time to pick up where you left off or export your data to a new file.
 - OpenRefine can be used to standardise and clean data across your file.